Eugene29/Megatron-DeepSpeed_ViT/README.md

 1. Pass either GBS or MBS
 2. Pass either fp16 or bf16
 3. Without ZERO3, only fp16 can be used (for now).
+4. DATA_DIR is just a placeholder and will only be used when using CIFAR dataset (i.e. DATA=CIFAR).
+For benchmarking only purposes, it can be set to any existing filepath.
 ```

 ## Environment
-Only base environment is needed for polaris cluster while for aurora, we employ sam's ezpz library on top of base environment.
-Thus, a suitable virtual environment (in flare file-system) is activated automatically on aurora.
+Only base environment is needed for polaris cluster while for aurora, sam's ezpz library will be needed on top of the base environment.
+A suitable virtual environment is activated automatically on aurora.